jonasmalm/machine-learning/README.md

 # machine-learning
 During the course [TDDE01: Machine Learning](https://liu.se/studieinfo/en/kurs/tdde01/ht-2020), I learned the basics of machine learning in the fall of 2020.
-In this repo, I included some R-code I wrote during the course.
+In this repo, I wrote some R-code to illustrate a bit of what I learned in the course.

 # neuralnet.R: Neural Network Regression
 ![Neuralnet](images/nn.png)